An opportunity to accelerate scholarship and careers for emerging scholars with international (non-Canadian) experience from all disciplines.

-The program seeks to attract globally recognized, emergent scholars whose work will inform the design of future cities by focusing on processes, issues and discoveries that will shape them.
+The program seeks to attract globally recognized, emergent scholars whose work will inform the design of future cities by focusing on processes, issues, and discoveries that will shape them.
 The University seeks candidates who have demonstrated:

 - Academic excellence

-- Research creativity, rigour, productivity and impact
+- Research creativity, rigor, productivity, and impact

 - Evidence of leadership; both academic and beyond the academy